Ever wish you could jump right into a software development project without first creating a product requirements document?

 Modern requirements solutions can cut your review times in half, while capturing everyone’s feedback in real time.
 Not only will you hit your deadline, you won’t need to sit through lengthy stakeholder meetings as they pore through each detail.

 Take the feedback you received on your first draft and give your document a thorough reworking.
-If the changes were significant, consider running your document past your stakeholders a second time to get their signoff before making it official.
+If the changes were significant, consider running your product requirements document past your stakeholders a second time to get their signoff before making it official.

 Whew, you made it!
 But if this process was a success, then it should become your model for all future projects.
 So, be sure to save your product requirements document as a template that you can use on your next project.
 Rather than starting from scratch, you’ll be able to go through the different sections of the document and fill in the blanks.